-This is a smaller version of the Pacemaker edition Crown Graphic by Graflex, so it looks like the little brother of my Speed Graphic but lacks the focal-plane shutter (the difference between a Crown Graphic and a Speed Graphic is that the latter has a focal-plane shutter).
+This is a smaller version of the Pacemaker edition Crown Graphic by Graflex, so it looks like the little brother of my Speed Graphic (the difference between a Crown Graphic and a Speed Graphic is that the latter has a focal-plane shutter).

 The camera is about ¼th the size of my Speed Graphic, which makes it much easier to tote around, whereas the Speed Graphic is simply luggable.
 Some weekend I'll drop a roll of 120 in and see what she'll do.